2001 Italian Open (tennis)

 The 2001 Italian Open also known as 2001 Rome Masters was a tennis tournament played on outdoor clay courts.
 It was the 58th edition of the Italian Open and was part of the Tennis Masters Series of the 2001 ATP Tour and of Tier I of the 2001 WTA Tour.
 Both the men's and women's events took place at the Foro Italico in Rome in Italy.
-The men's tournament was played from May 7 through May 13, 2001 while the women's tournament was played from May 14 through May 20, 2001.
+The men's tournament was played from 7 May through 13 May 2001 while the women's tournament was played from 14 May through 20 May 2001.